raphfn/Raphs-executor/README.md

 • Crashing (DDoSing) School WiFi
 • Exploiting the NAP Lockdown Browser (only in Australia + not finished yet)

-There is a VIP version that has what is above, and includes not redirecting you to my guns.lol page.
-Contact me (rapheal.fn) on discord for it.
+There is a VIP version that has what is above and includes not redirecting you to my guns.lol page.
+Contact me (rapheal.fn) on Discord for it.

 # How to run Raphs Executor

-## hh

 1. Download the latest file and unzip it
 2. Go into the folder and run the shortcut